Janáček philharmonic OstravaInternational Orchestral Academy

 2) excerpts from 2 contrast movements from solo composition ad libitum (max 10min)

-* The projects to involve harp will be consulted individually with the principal harpist depending on the difficulty of the individual projects.
+* The projects to involve tuba will be consulted individually with the principal tubist depending on the difficulty of the individual projects.
 We cannot guarantee a certain number of performances, but we will aim to provide as many opportunities to perform as possible.

 If you have any questions, please contact the IOA coordinator on: